Send the link below via email or IMCopy

 School language asserts a larger set of values.

-How do teachers perceive students who use a dialect which differs from the accepted Standard English dialect?
+Teacher perceptions of students who use a dialect which differs from the accepted Standard English dialect;

-Which students most likely share a dialect with the teacher?
+Students who most likely share a dialect with the teacher.

 . . .but don't we say this all the time to students who use a different dialect from Standard English?

 “And I do not advocate that it is the school’s job to change the homes of poor and nonwhite children to match the homes of those in the culture of power . . .What the school personnel fail to understand is that if the parents were members of the culture of power and lived by its rules and codes, then they would transmit those codes to their children.
 In fact, they transmit another culture that children must learn at home in order to survive in their communities” (Delpit, 2006, p.
 30).